Matt Talbot: Legacy and veneration

-As word of Matt Talbot spread, he rapidly became an icon for Ireland's temperance movement, the Pioneer Total Abstinence Association.
-His story soon became known to the large Irish emigrant communities.
+As word of Matt Talbot spread, he rapidly became an icon for Ireland's Catholic temperance movement; the Pioneer Total Abstinence Association.
+His story soon became known to the large Irish diaspora communities.
 Many addiction clinics, youth hostels and statues have been named after him throughout the world.
 One of Dublin's main bridges is also named after him.
 A statue of Talbot was erected at Sir John Rogerson's Quay in 1988.
 Pope John Paul II, as a young man, wrote a paper on him.

 The Matthew Talbot Hostel for homeless men in Sydney, Australia is named after him.

-Graham Linehan has stated that the character of Matty Hislop in his comedy series Father Ted was based on Talbot.
-Derek Warfield of The Wolfe Tones recorded a song 'Matt Talbot' about Talbot.
+Graham Linehan has stated that the character of Matty Hislop in his comedy series Father Ted was intended to be a satire of Matt Talbot.
+Derek Warfield of The Wolfe Tones recorded a song "Matt Talbot" about Talbot.

-Talbot's remains were removed from Glasnevin Cemetery to Our Lady of Lourdes Church on Seán McDermott Street, Dublin in 1972.
+Talbot's remains were removed from Glasnevin Cemetery to Our Lady of Lourdes Roman Catholic Church on Seán McDermott Street, Dublin in 1972.
 The tomb has a glass panel through which the coffin may be seen.

 There is a small plaque in Granby Lane at the site of Matt Talbot's death.
 Prior to the current plaque on the Eastern side of the lane, a small brass cross was inlaid in a stone wall on the Western side of the lane.

 In August 1971 Archbishop John Charles McQuaid unveiled a plaque to Talbot at a block of flats known as 'Matt Talbot Court' due to it being on the same site as one of Talbot's residences.
 President Éamon de Valera and Fine Gael leader Liam Cosgrave attended the ceremony.

+The Talbot Association, founded in 1970 in honour of Matt Talbot, is the biggest provider of residential services for people experiencing homelessness in Glasgow, Scotland.
+The association helps support the city’s most vulnerable people: those facing the complex realities of addiction, mental ill-health, social isolation, and long-term instability.